Thomascountz/secret_board/README.md

 ## What Does It Do?

-This application is primarily a study in authentication and authrization using browser sessions and cookies, as well as TDD/BDD with RSpec and Capybara.
+This application is primarily a study in authentication and authorization using browser sessions and cookies, as well as TDD/BDD with RSpec and Capybara.

 Secret Board allows unregistered users who visit the site to see a list of anonymous text-based posts.
 When a register user logs-in, that user can see the same posts and their authors, as well as create a new post themselves, which will be see as anonymously authored to nonregistered users.